Satana (Marvel Comics): Publication history

+Satana would stay dead until 1994, when after a few spectral appearances she was resurrected by Warren Ellis and Leonardo Manco in Hellstorm: Prince of Lies #20.
+However, only one further issue of the series would be published, and Satana would spend another decade out of publication.
+Ellis had actually created two issues of a planned Satana miniseries but these would not see publication until 2018, when they were included in an edition of Marvel Omnibus featuring the writer's work on Hellstorm and Druid.
+She returned as one of the principals of the miniseries Witches in 2004, leading to appearances in a one-shot Legion of Monsters spin-off, a team-up with Deadpool and then sharing a strip with the Black Cat in the 2011 anthology Women of Marvel.
+Soon afterward Satana gained her most substantial role yet, appearing as a regular character in Thunderbolts since issue #155, and remained with the team when the title transitioned into Dark Avengers, beginning with issue #175.

 Fictional character biography

-Satana and Daimon were born in the fictional town of Greentown, Massachusetts.
+Satana and Daimon Hellstrom were born in the fictional town of Greentown, Massachusetts.
 They were the half-human children of Satan (their father was later retconned into a demon named Marduk Kurios, who used the name Satan).
 Satana and her brother were groomed by their father to be evil, but Daimon rejected these teachings, while Satana embraced them.

-When Satana was still a child, her mother, Victoria Wingate, discovered her husband and children's true nature and was driven insane.
+When Satana was still a child, her mother, Victoria Wingate Hellstrom, discovered her husband and children's true nature and was driven insane.
 Daimon was raised by servants, while Satana was taken to her father's particular Hell-dimension (of which there are many in the Marvel Universe) and taught black magic.
 As a reward for her devotion to him, Satana's father gave her a familiar named Exiter, with whom she formed a close bond.
 Satana began studying magic under her father and the demon Dansker.
 In Hell, her soul was bonded with an evil spirit called the Basilisk (not to be confused with the supervillain the Basilisk) in order to increase her magical power.

 As an adult, Satana was banished to Earth by the Four as a succubus, draining the souls of men.
 When she does this, the victim's soul transforms into an ethereal butterfly; Satana then consumes its essence by eating it.
 She also possesses the ability to gain strength through the use of weapons that were used to kill a living being.
 In order to do this, she merely places a portion of her own blood on the chosen weapon.
 She used both her magic and sexual wiles to get the victims she needed.